emqx/neuron-docs/en_US/north-apps/ekuiper/overview.md

 #### Device control

-eKuiper may control devices via Neuron by sending *write commands* to the Neuron sink, and Neuron will write data to the devices upon receiving the commands.
+eKuiper may control devices via Neuron by sending *write commands* using the Neuron sink, and Neuron will write data to the devices upon receiving the commands.

 The *write command* should be JSON data with the following fields:
 * "node_name": the name of a southbound node.